-The north’s biggest beer festival returns to Manchester Central in January 2018 and is set to show just how diverse and complex beer can be.
-A range of special tasting sessions and talks will be taking place at the festival, so real ale lovers can not only enjoy the taste of their favourite drink, but learn what makes it so special.
+The north’s biggest beer festival returns to Manchester Central in January 2019 and is set to show just how diverse and complex beer can be.
+A range of special tasting sessions and talks will be taking place at the festival, so real ale lovers can not only enjoy the taste of their favourite drink but learn what makes it so special.

 Three of the country’s leading beer experts will be running tutored tastings, showcasing the breadth of taste and history of real ale in the UK and further afield.
-Their subjects will range from the dark art of milds, porters and stouts, and even include how beer can be matched with cheese.
+Their subjects will range from the story of Belgian beers, the tradition of serving ales from wooden barrels, the mystique of lambic beers from mainland Europe and how beer can best be matched with biscuits.

 To discover more things you can do in Manchester, read our city guide.

 Getting there: From Manchester Piccadilly Station, you can either walk to Manchester Central in 20 minutes, then catch a connecting train, the Metrolink or take a taxi.

 Releasing endorphins is one way to make yourself feel great this winter and what better way to do this than at the ‘Hair of the Dog’ jog in Sheffield?

 On the 12th of January, why not kick start your New Year running plans and head to the steel city for a crisp 5 or 10k running challenge?
 Sign up as a pair, a solo or a team.
 It's a fast, flat and scenic route very close to Meadowhall shopping centre.
 Tea, coffee and hot chocolate are available at the start & finish line.
 The route is completely family-friendly, pram-friendly and wheelchair-friendly.
 So, no excuse not to!